mugger007/stonk_bot/README.md

 Current version: 2.1

-A Telegram bot that helps you keep track of your stock portfolio with daily notifications, news and technical analysis.
+A Telegram bot (@stonkkk_bot) that helps you keep track of your stock portfolio with daily notifications, news and technical analysis.

 ### Key Features